holdfenytolvaj/pogi/docs/index.md

 ## pogi
 **pogi** is an easy to use PostgreSQL handler for javascript, built on top of [pg.js](https://github.com/brianc/node-postgres)
 (and inherited few things from [MassiveJS](https://github.com/robconery/massive-js)).
-Supporting connection pooling, transaction, typescript, async-await, assignable logger, stream, executable sql files and built with a lot of sensible default.
+Supporting connection pooling, transaction, typescript, async-await, assignable logger, stream, executable sql files and what not, top of that with a lot of sensible default.

 It is not a full-featured ORM, it is rather aligned with KISS.
-Therefore no initial definitions needed.
-It rather runs some initial queries to look up the schemas and tablenames and some special column types at startup.
+Therefore no initial definitions are needed.
+It rather issues some initial queries at startup to look up the schemas, tablenames and some special column types.
-So makes a seamless integration with js objects and removes boiler plate but keeps the power of custom queries.
+Aim to makes a seamless integration with js objects and removes boiler plate code but keeps the power of custom queries.

 ```js